Senegal

 First workflow to prove

-Prove overdue collection, payment matching, automatic restore, and support visibility for a small customer group before expanding to full migration.
+Prove overdue collection, payment matching, controlled restore, and support visibility for a small customer group before expanding to full migration.

 FAQ